fvmassoli/Tensorflow-Traffic-Sign-Classifier/writeup_template.md

 To cross validate my model, I randomly split the training data into a training set and validation set.
 I did this by using the train_test_split() method from the sklearn library.
 After the splitting, I ended up with the following datasets:

-* The size of training set is
+* The training set contains 60501 images
-* The size of validation set is
+* The validation set contains 25929 images

 #### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.